MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

    New-ADOrganizationalUnit 'WVDClients' -path 'DC=adatum,DC=com' -ProtectedFromAccidentalDeletion $false
    ```

-1. From the **Administrator: Windows PowerShell ISE** script pane, run the following to create AD DS user accounts that will be synchronized to the Azure AD tenant used in this lab (replace the `<password>` placeholder with a random, complex password):
+1. From the **Administrator: Windows PowerShell ISE** script pane, run the following to create AD DS user accounts that will be synchronized to the Azure AD tenant used in this lab (replace both `<password>` placeholders with random, complex passwords):

    > **Note**: Ensure that you remember the password you used.
 You will need it later in this and subsequent labs.